Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 3. Open Terminal within VSCode (`` Ctrl+` ``).
 4. Run `py config_generator.py`

 Voila :sparkles:!
-Your configuration will automagically open in default text editor.
+Your configuration will automagically open in the default text editor.

 All generated configuration files are stored in `configs` directory.